topquark22/Thermo55/README.md

 | A4   | L  | X  | i2c          | SDA (LCD 1602)                 |
 | A5   | L  | X  | i2c          | SCL (LCD 1602)                 |

+Radio power defaults to MAX.
+For LOW power, wire A2 to GND.

+Radio channel defaults to 118.
+For 113, wire A3 to GND.

 ### Receiver module

 Leave D6 unconnected.